 15–117 E. Superior Street | Architect: Oliver G. Traphagen | Built: 1889 | Lost: 1987

-German immigrant Christian H. Oppel and his wife Christina arrived in Duluth in 1870, opening one of the city’s first grocery and dry goods stores.
-By the 1880s the firm had changed its name to Oppel and Sons with Frank, Herman, and Charles Oppel partnering with their father.
-The firm was the first to ship goods into Duluth using the Duluth & Iron Range Railway and they also ran a store in Tower, Minnesota, that dealt in furs and birch bark canoes.
+German immigrant Christian H. Oppel and his wife Christina arrived in Duluth in 1870, opening one of the city’s early grocery and dry goods stores.
+By the 1880s the firm had changed its name to Oppel & Sons with Frank, Herman, and Charles Oppel partnering with their father.
+The Oppels were the first retailers to ship goods between Duluth and the Vermilion Iron Range using the Duluth & Iron Range Railway.
+The family’s store in Tower, Minnesota, dealt in furs and birch-bark canoes.

 The three-story Oppel Building, primarily a Romanesque Revival design, was faced in brick trimmed with brownstone from Ingall’s Quarry in Fond du Lac.
 It featured pyramidal turrets rising along the roofline, which was crowned with a decorative cornice topped with a pointed pediment containing a frieze declaring “C. H. Oppel.”
 Other details include Roman-arch windows on the third floor, some with heavy keystones, and intricate carvings over the third-floor windows of the central pier.
 Oliver Traphagen’s plans for the building were actually drawn by Frederick German, who was new to Duluth at the time and working for Traphagen as a draftsman.